 Typically, Order of the Arrow lodges-like their members-tend to relax during the long days of summer.
 Summer camp, however, is a great opportunity to maximize the Order's impact on members and non-members alike.
-Unit elections, OA gatherings, Brotherhood ceremonies, call out ceremonies, service projects, rededication ceremonies, troop contact-the role of the Order at summer camp is limitless!
+Unit elections, OA gatherings, Brotherhood ceremonies, call out ceremonies, service projects, rededication ceremonies, dance exhibitions, Indian Lore merit badge, troop contact-the role of the Order at summer camp is limitless!
 But what camp staff member has enough spare time to coordinate these activities?
 Consider a new role: The OA Camp Coordinator.

-The OA Camp Coordinator, or OACC, is an OA member who cheerfully serves both the camp and the lodge during the summer.
-Responsible for the various lodge programs at camp, the OACC is the "goto" person for all Order of the Arrow related questions.
-On any given day, the OACC might make torches for that week's call out ceremony, conduct a unit election for an in- council troop in the comfort of their own campsite, organize OA members to serve coffee and newspapers each morning to Scoutmasters as reveille sounds, or promote the next big event to each troop OA representative.
+The OA Camp Coordinator, or OACC, is an Arrowman who cheerfully serves both the camp and the lodge during the summer.
+Responsible for the various lodge programs at camp, the OACC is the "go-to" person for all Order of the Arrow related questions.
+On any given day, he might make torches for that week's call out ceremony, conduct a unit election for an in-council troop in the comfort of their own campsite, organize Arrowmen to serve coffee and newspapers each morning to Scoutmasters as reveille sounds, or promote the next big event to each Troop/Team Representative.
 With a hard-working OACC in place, the lodge and the camp develop a win-win relationship.

 It makes sense that the Order of the Arrow should have a more prominent role at summer camp besides its weekly ceremonies.
 The Order of the Arrow was born at summer camp, heralded by a camp director and his assistant in the summer of 1915.
 Cheerful service continues to guide the organization.
 The OACC program can continue to honor these traditions while providing an integral role at camp.
-After all, camp staff members often tend to be OA members, providing a strong link between the camp and the lodge throughout the summer.
+After all, camp staff members often tend to be Arrowmen, providing a strong link between the camp and the lodge throughout the summer.